dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-1.md

 Once again, add this function as a method of the `Hello` class.
 The `@PostApi` decorator tells Operon this function should execute in response to HTTP POST requests to the `clear` endpoint.
 The `:name` syntax tells Operon to use the `name` path parameter from the URL as a parameter to the function.
-To learn more about HTTP endpoints and handlers in Operon, see [our guide](../tutorials/)
+To learn more about HTTP endpoints and handlers in Operon, see [our guide](..).

 Now, let's test that this works!